 Offline Process/Flow

-The resume MPOS transaction process defined is not available while the register is offline to the store database.
+The resume x/mPOS transaction process defined is not available while the register is offline to the store database.

 Training Mode Process/Flow

-POS will not check the parameter to check for MPOS transaction during training mode.
-No call will be made to retrieve any MPOS transaction while in Training Mode.
+POS will not check the parameter to check for x/mPOS transaction during training mode.
+No call will be made to retrieve any x/mPOS transaction while in Training Mode.

 Return/Exchanges and Adjustments Transactions